FKT algorithm: Generalizations

 Vijay Vazirani generalized the FKT algorithm to graphs that do not contain a subgraph homeomorphic to K3,3.
+More generally the complexity of counting perfect matchings has been completely characterized for families of graphs that are closed under graph minors.
+There exists a family of graphs, the shallow vortex grids, such that for a minor-closed family that does not include all shallow vortex grids, this counting problem is polynomially solvable.
+But for a minor-closed family that includes all shallow vortex grids, such as the $K_8$-minor-free graphs, the problem of counting perfect matchings is #P-complete.

-Since counting the number of perfect matchings in a general graph is #P-complete, some restriction on the input graph is required unless FP, the function version of P, is equal to #P. Counting matchings, which is known as the Hosoya index, is also #P-complete even for planar graphs.
+Since counting the number of perfect matchings in a general graph is also #P-complete, some restriction on the input graph is required unless FP, the function version of P, is equal to #P. Counting matchings, which is known as the Hosoya index, is also #P-complete even for planar graphs.

 Applications

 The FKT algorithm has seen extensive use in holographic algorithms on planar graphs via matchgates.
 For example, consider the planar version of the ice model mentioned above, which has the technical name #PL-3-NAE-SAT (where NAE stands for "not all equal").
 Valiant found a polynomial time algorithm for this problem which uses matchgates.